wagtail-nest/wagtail-bakery/README.md

 ## Troubleshooting

-If you get an `DisallowedHost` error while running the `manage.py build` command, please add `testserver` to your `ALLOWED_HOSTS` settings.

-For more issues [please submit an issue](https://github.com/moorinteractive/wagtail-bakery/issues/new) on GitHub.
+For issues [please submit an issue](https://github.com/moorinteractive/wagtail-bakery/issues/new) on GitHub.

 ## Credits